devsiwedding/devsiwedding.github.io/duxburyandbeyond.md

 <b>Far Fars</b> – Dutch homemade ice-cream shop.
 A must for when you’re visiting!
 No surpise here but we recommend the chocolate flavor!

 <b>The Raw Bar at Island Creek Oyster Bar</b> – beautiful spot overlooking Duxbury Bay serving freshly shucked oysters, tinned fish, hot dogs, caviar and local craft beer and wine with fire pits and games.
-Devon's brother, Chris, runs the Island Creek Oysters, and can tell you just about anything about oysters!

 <b>Bonjis</b> – no fuss café that sells delicious American turkey sandwhiches with homemade stuffing, gravy and cranberry sauce.
 One of our favorites!